jimsalterjrs/ioztat/README.md

   -z                    suppress datasets with zero activity
   ````

-Without arguments, `ioztat` prints a summary record showing activity for each mounted dataset since the most recent system boot and exits.
+Without arguments, `ioztat` prints a summary of activity activity for each mounted dataset since the most recent system boot and exits.

-With an optional interval, `ioztat` will repeat reports until interrupted, or up to a specified count.
+With an optional interval, `ioztat` will repeat reports on that schedule until interrupted, or up to a specified count.
 If only a count is specified, the interval defaults to one second.
-Both interval and count can be specified with `-i` and `-c` or as positional arguments at the very end of the argument list.
+Interval and count can be specified with `-i` and `-c` or as positional arguments at the very end of the argument list.

-For a continually-updated, easy to read summary of pool activity, the `-o` argument with an interval will produce output similar to that of GNU watch.
+The `-o` flag will overwrite prior output and limit the display to the terminal height.
+This can be combined with an interval and sorting options for an `iotop`-like experience.